Updated: March 23rd, 2023

 Drivers

 The number and quality of the drivers in IEMs dictate sound quality, and price!
-While you can get professional IEMs with up to eight drivers, what you are really looking for is a minimum of two, which means one dedicated to low frequencies and one to high frequencies.
+While you can get professional IEMs with up to eight drivers, what you are looking for is a minimum of two, which means one dedicated to low frequencies and one to high frequencies.
 Look for a hybrid of multiple drivers and balanced armature drivers.

 You can double-check the quality of the drivers by checking the impedance (look for around 22 ohms) and sensitivity (109dB is a good measure).